Lexus LBX Review 2024

 Comfort and design: Lexus LBX interior

 The central infotainment screen is delicious to look at and works as it should, offering up easy smartphone connectivity, plus there’s the bonus of ‘Hey Lexus’ speech recognition.
-Lower priced models are not very generous when it comes to luxury expectations with manual seat adjustment for those who don’t want to spend on Takumi models and above.
-There’s also the drawback of limited legroom in the rear and although the interior feels good back there, any enjoyment of it is going to be limited unless the front seats are pushed forwards.
+Lower priced models are not very generous when it comes to luxury expectations, with manual seat adjustment for those who don’t want to spend big on Takumi models and above.
+There’s also the drawback of limited legroom in the rear, and although the interior feels good back there, any enjoyment of it is going to be limited unless the front seats are pushed forwards.

 The interior of the Lexus LBX is a nice place to be, with a 12.3-inch digital instrument binnacle and a 9.8-inch central touchscreen featuring Lexus Link Connect, which sits in the middle of the dashboard.